Bedrock-OSS/bedrock-wiki/docs/items/3d-items.md

 tile.<your_namespace>:<your_item>.name=Your Displayed Name
 ```

-This assumes you utilized blocks.
-If you utilize items instead, simply use "item" instead of "tile".

 ### Textures

 There are no special requirements regarding the construction of our texture beyond it being a single texture.
 We need only define a shortname for it in `terrain_texture.json` so that our defined block may access the full texture through the shortname.
-We do so as follows:

 <CodeHeader>RP/textures/terrain_texture.json</CodeHeader>